ArtanisInc/Blockchain-Simulation/readme.md

 ## Overview
 The **Blockchain Simulation** is a Python-based project developed to demonstrate the fundamentals of a blockchain.
 This project implements a simple blockchain with a Proof of Work mechanism, the ability to add blocks, Merkle root validation, and basic chain validation.
 It serves as an educational tool for understanding decentralized and immutable systems.

-Key features of this simulation include:
-- **Block creation** with a Proof of Work algorithm.
-- **Blockchain validation** to ensure the integrity of the chain.
-- **Merkle Root calculation** for transaction integrity verification.
-- **Optional corruption simulation** to observe how the system detects tampering.
-- **Peer-based mining simulation**, where each peer contributes blocks to the chain.

 ## ✨ Features

 - **Proof of Work (PoW)**: Implements a mining process where a valid proof is found by solving a computational puzzle.